What’s the Best Mic for Online DND Sessions?

 - Dynamic microphones also don’t require their own power supply like most condenser microphones.

 Dynamic microphones like the Shure SM57 and Shure SM58 are legendary for not only their good sound quality, but also for the amount of abuse they can withstand.
-Keep in mind these mics only have an XLR connection, so you will need a mixer to send this audio to your computer.
+Keep in mind these mics only have an XLR connection (if you want to learn more about XLR connections click here), so you will need a mixer to send this audio to your computer.

 A notable entry-level dynamic mic would be the Audio-Technica ATR2100-USB, which is a great option to grow with as it offers options to plug into your computer with USB or into a mixer with XLR.